Security¶

 | Admin control | SA creation | Workspace Admin Console |

-| Audit trail | Token generation logs | Delegation request logs with reason |
+| Audit trail | Access-token request logs with reason | Access-token request logs with reason |

 Risk analysis: